 Almond Bark is the ideal confectionery if you are craving something sweet or if you want to make your sweet masterpieces colorful.
 You can buy it in blocks, packages, or round discs in candy and baking supply stores.
 If you choose to use it for decorating, you may want to know how to color Almond Bark.

-You can color Almond Bark by melting it in either a double-boiler or microwave then adding the coloring and flavorings you’d want.
+You can color Almond Bark by melting it in either a double-boiler or microwave then adding the coloring and flavorings you want.
 The important thing is to avoid liquid food colors.
 Thanks to Almond Bark’s white color, the coloring spreads evenly and it can be easily dyed in any color you want.

 Read on and learn how to color Almond Barks and achieve a smooth consistency.

 You can color Almond Bark after melting it.
 This can be done in two ways:

 Using A Microwave

 Microwave the Almond Bark for 30 seconds on low heat.
 Take it out and stir the bark.
 A silicone spoon would be perfect for this purpose because melted Almond Bark doesn’t stick to it, but you can do it with any kind of spoon.

 Repeat the process in 30-second intervals until the Almond Bark is fully melted and smooth.
 You can now add food coloring.
 Since the Almond Bark is white, you can easily achieve homogenous color.
 You just need to stir the melted bark until the coloring is spread evenly.

 Using The Double-Boiler Method